waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Wise Trio: Battle sequence is the final gate to Suicune in the Tin Tower.
 - Lesson: Suicune sightings are strictly sequential (Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower).
 If sages don't battle at Tin Tower, verify previous sightings using the tracker.
 Trigger points must be stepped on directly.
 - Suicune Quest Detail: Sage at Gatehouse (Turn 27216) said "Tin Tower shook and a Pokemon must have returned to the top."
 This suggests the Clear Bell is active.
-- Attempt: Route 42 (26, 15) reached at Turn 27718, but no sighting triggered.
-- Hypothesis: Missing Eusine battle flag in Cianwood or sighting sequence is out of order.
-- Plan: Fly to Cianwood to verify Eusine's presence.
-- Strategy: Returning to Route 42 for Suicune sighting trigger at (26, 15).